About the Bill

 Following a decision taken at the meeting on 13 December, the Committee agreed to write to those who submitted or gave evidence at Stage 1 to ask for views on raising the age of criminal responsibility and the age of criminal prosecution to 14 or 16.
-The Committee will take further evidence in January 2019 ahead of Stage 2.
+The Committee took further evidence on 10 and 17 January 2019 ahead of Stage 2.

 - Centre for Excellendce for Looked After Children in Scotland (CELCIS)